 Rapid Drug Detox can help detox you from Duragesic/Fentanyl

-Duragesic is the trade names of fentanyl transdermal patches, and are used for moderate to severe pain relief.
-Since Duragesic release fentanyl, a potent opioit, slowly through the skin, one patch may provide 72 hours of pain relief.
-Though its initial onset after a patch has been applied is roughly (under normal conditions) 8-12 hours, thus Duragesic patches are often prescribed with another opioit to handle breakthrough-pain.
-Duragesic sales totaled over one billion dollars.
+Duragesic is the trade names of fentanyl transdermal patches and are used for moderate to severe pain relief.
+Since Duragesic releases fentanyl, a potent opioit, slowly through the skin, one patch may provide 72 hours of pain relief.
+Fentanyl initial onset after a patch is applied is roughly (under normal conditions) 8-12 hours, so Duragesic patches are often prescribed with another opioit to handle breakthrough-pain.
+Duragesic sales total over one billion dollars yearly.

-Since Duragesic are highly potent, there are many warnings in Duragesic's prescribing information.
+Since Duragesic are highly potent, there are many warnings in Duragesic’s prescribing information.
 Additionally, due to the risk of serious adverse drug reactions, it is highly important that the patches be applied correctly and as prescribed.
-Any heat source applied at the site of the patch could cause the body to absorb the opiate at a much faster rate and at a dangerously high level and has lead to fatalities.
+Any heat source applied at the site of the patch can cause the body to absorb the opiate at a much faster rate and at a dangerously high level and even causes fatalities.
 Intravenous injection, smoking and snorting of this drug has led to many deaths.

 Fentanyl Addiction Effects

 Duragesic, like all opioids, has a potential for abuse.
 Side effects include severe dependency, tolerance and addiction, plus constipation and dry mouth, rash, sweating, hot flashes, and dizziness, depression, weight gain, etc.